 Change the paragraph starting at line 9 Page 53 in 9.4.2.257 as follows:

-The TRN Schedule Interval field indicates the periodic interval, in number of beacon intervals, at which TRN-R subfields are present in the BTI of a beacon interval.
+The TRN Schedule Interval field indicates the periodic interval, in number of beacon intervals, at which TRN-R subfields are present in the BTI of one or more consecutive beacon intervals.
 If the value of this field is zero, there is no periodicity and the presence of TRN-R fields in a BTI is determined solely by the value of the Next BTI With TRN field.

 Change the fifth paragraph in 10.38.4 as follows:

-NOTE—If an unassociated responder receives a DMG Beacon frame in the BTI with a fragmented initiator TXSS, the responder may start a responder TXSS in the following A-BFT, or it may scan for the number of beacon intervals indicated in a received TXSS Span field in order to cover a complete initiator TXSS and find a suitable TX sector from the AP or PCP.
+NOTE—If an unassociated responder receives a DMG Beacon frame in the BTI with a fragmented initiator TXSS, the responder may start a responder TXSS in the subsequent A-BFT, or beamforming training for asymmetric links in the subsequent training allocation.
+Alternatively, it may scan for the number of beacon intervals indicated in a received TXSS Span field in order to cover a complete initiator TXSS and find a suitable TX sector from the AP or PCP to start a responder TXSS or beamforming training for asymmetric links.